 However, power outages can have a far greater impact as they can prevent; provision of heating, businesses from operating, money being withdrawn from ATMs, and use of vital medical equipment, etc.

-UK Power Networks provide lots of free advice on how you can be prepared for power outages.
+UK Power Networks provide lots of free advice on power outages.

 The Essex Resilience Forum (ERF) works closely with government agencies to continuously plan for a wide range of scenarios such as flooding, extreme weather, power supply disruption and many other possible events.
 It’s the ERF’s duty to make sure that people and property and our way of life is protected, whatever we might face together now and in the future.